api-evangelist-apis/dictionary/README.md

-# dictionary
+# SEC Companies

-This is my dictionary API.
+This is a simple JSON API for accessing the SEC companies.